ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 * Connect 12V DC Power from the pier to the flat panel
 * Take flats (only necessary to take 5 images optimized for about 30% on the histogram)

-## Filters - Future Capability
+## Filters

+The filters are expensive ($450) a piece and are useless if accidentally scratched or damaged.

+### Askar ColorMagic D1:

+Narrowband Ha and OIII, reduced halos on bright stars

+### Askar ColorMagic D2:

+Narrowband SII and OIII, reduced halos on bright stars

+### OptoLong L-Extreme

+Narrowband Ha and OIII

 ### Rules:

 #### DO NOT:

-* Blow on filters, spit is impossible to clean off once set in
+* Blow on filters, spit is acid, will etch filters and is impossible to clean off once set in
-* Clean filters, contact site manager if a filter needs clearning
+* Clean filters, contact site manager if a filter needs cleaning
 * Store filter outside of filter container.
 Place immediately in container.
-This avoids dust which impacts imaging.c
+This avoids dust which impacts imaging.
+* Put filter in at an angle into cases and filter drawers, it's possible to scratch the filter with the case.

 # Usage Patterns